Scaling medical imaging report generation with multimodal reinforcement learning: Discussion

 \section{Discussion}

 In this work, we introduce \oursgeneral, a reinforcement learning-based framework for medical imaging report generation.
 Using this framework, we are able to train \ours, a state-of-the-art radiology report generation system for chest radiographs, which establishes a new performance standard across benchmarks on the ReXrank leaderboard, which spans multiple clinical contexts (inpatient, outpatient, and emergency care) and data from over 70 medical sites.
 Unlike previous models, which often excelled on isolated benchmarks or on specific metrics, UniRG-CXR delivers consistent performance improvement across multiple metrics on four widely used datasets (MIMIC-CXR, IU-Xray, CheXpert Plus, and ReXGradient) as well as additional proprietary dataset.
+The optimization framework of \oursgeneral{} supports an arbitrary weighted combination of verifiable, clinically grounded objectives tailored to report-generation use cases.
+In this study, we instantiate and evaluate this framework in chest X-ray reporting, which provides large-scale public data and established benchmarks such as ReXrank~\citep{rexrank}.

 Our evaluation protocol provides a comprehensive assessment of AI-based radiology report generation.
 We benchmark the system using lexical similarity, embedding-based similarity, and LLM-based clinical error metrics, enabling a holistic comparison against both reference reports and competing models.
 Beyond these, we conduct longitudinal evaluations that simulate real-world radiologists’ workflows, assess generalization and robustness on unseen distributions, and stratify performance by demographic subgroups.
 We further link report-level quality to condition-level diagnostic accuracy.
-Collectively, these analyses underscore the universality, robustness, and clinical alignment of \ours
+Finally, we conduct human evaluation to verify the superiority of \ours over baselines.
+Collectively, these analyses underscore the universality, robustness, and clinical alignment of \ours.

 \paragraph{Universal across institutions and data distributions} Radiology reporting practices vary widely across institutions, regions~\citep{hartung2020create}, and documentation conventions~\citep{kahn2009toward}.
 Prior systems often overfit to dataset-specific phrasing or reporting styles, leading to performance drops when evaluated on unseen datasets or across sites~\citep{huang2023generative,nicolson_improving_2023,tanida2023interactive}. \ours overcomes this limitation by exhibiting consistent high performance across all benchmark datasets and on entirely unseen distributions with zero-shot inference, including both public and private cohorts collected from diverse institutions.
 These results indicate that \ours captures the underlying clinical semantics rather than memorizing superficial textual templates—achieving true generalization across data sources, institutions, and domains.
 Such robustness establishes \ours as a universal foundation model for radiology reporting, capable of maintaining reliability and fidelity across heterogeneous real-world environments.